How often do you find yourself unhappy at work? You probably were so excited at some point, but now the excitement has worn off.

 If you walk into the office every day committing to hate your boss, there will be no room for growth or mending fences.
 You need to find a way to make this work.
 Here are the three things you can do to help you take control of your happiness at work.

 2. You Hate Your Co-Workers

-We ALL have co-workers we do not like, they drive us up the wall in ways you couldn’t even imagine.
-Your happiness is dependent on your environment and, if you spend 40+ hours of your week in an environment that doesn’t make you happy, you will be unhappy.
-Co-workers play a huge part in this, as social creatures, we crave social interaction and we are forced to socialize with our co workers simply by proximity.
-If we are surrounded by negative people who don’t make us feel good about ourselves, unhappiness and a drop in self confidence follows.
+We all have co-workers we do not like, they drive us up the wall in ways you couldn’t even imagine.
+Your happiness depends on your environment and if you spend 40+ hours of your week in an environment that doesn’t make you happy, you will be unhappy.
+Co-workers play a huge part in this.

+As social creatures, we crave social interaction, and we are forced to socialize with our co-workers simply by proximity.
+If we are surrounded by negative people who don’t make us feel good about ourselves or coworkers who complain a lot, it can affect how we feel.

 What can we do about this?
-We have two options when dealing with annoying co workers:
+We have two options when dealing with annoying co-workers.

-3. Your Job Isn’t Fun or Rewarding
+3. Your Job Isn’t Rewarding

 4. You Don’t Believe in the Work That You Are Doing